JonasAlfredsson/docker-nginx-certbot/docs/good_to_know.md

 ## The `user_conf.d` Folder
 Nginx will, by default, load any file ending with `.conf` from within the `/etc/nginx/conf.d/` folder.
-However, this image makes use of two important [configuration files](../src/nginx_conf.d) which need to be present (unless you know how to replace them with your own), and host mounting a local folder to the aforementioned location would shadow these important files.
+However, this image makes use of one important [configuration file](../src/nginx_conf.d) which need to be present (unless you know how to replace it with your own), and host mounting a local folder to the aforementioned location would shadow this important file.

 To solve this problem I therefore suggest you host mount a local folder to `/etc/nginx/user_conf.d/` instead, and a part of the management scripts will